oat-sa/lib-lti1p3-core/doc/quickstart/jwks.md

 $response = $jwksServer->handle('myKeySetName');
 ```

-**Note**: Up to you to provide the logic to retrieve the key set name to expose, generally got from a request uri parameter.
+**Note**: Up to you to provide the logic to retrieve the key set name to expose.